noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

  * hover: hovering over something
  * ^ hover: i.e. the primary device is hover capable
  * ^ none: no hovering capability
- * ^ any-hover: any type of connecte device is a hovering capable device
+ * ^ any-hover: hover|none any type of connecte device is a hovering capable device
  * pointer: how finely a pointing device indicates a target
  * ^ coarse: e.g. a finger
  * ^ fine: mouse
- * ^ any-pointer: any kind of pointing device
+ * ^ any-pointer: fine|coarse any kind of pointing device
  */

 @media (hover: hover) {